CSIRO-GeoscienceAnalytics/tsg-xr/README.md

 ## Usage

-`tsg-xr` is intended to be use to read directories containing ensembles of TSG files; to do so just point the `load_tsg` funnction at the appropriate directory:
+`tsg-xr` is intended to be used to read directories containing ensembles of TSG files; to do so just point the `load_tsg` funnction at the appropriate directory:
 ```python
 from tsgxr import load_tsg